ande-ez/EventDispatcherClass/README.md

 ### EventListener
 The EventListener interface also has:
 * public static function run($args = NULL)
 This is the entry point for your EventListener interface implemented events.

 ## Usage
 ### EventListener interface implemenation
 Create your EventListener implemented class.
-This is expected to be in a sub-folder named 'Events':
+This is expected to be in a sub-folder named 'Events'.
+The file name is also expected to be called the same as the class name + '.class.php'.
+In this case the full path would be Events/newUserRegisteredEvent.class.php:
 ```PHP
 /**
  * Fires after a new user has registered